TealLock User's Manual

 Chapter 5 – Activation Settings

 The Activation Settings screens adjust when and how TealLock engages to automatically lock the device or change private records.
-There are four activation settings screens:
+There are five activation settings screens:

 Automatic Hide/Mask